Module Manager - Developer Guide

 This feature implements the following operations:

-Given below is an example how the Add to available
+Given below is an example how the Add to available behaves at each step.

 Step 1: